Oral Hygiene for Kids

 - Start flossing as soon as teeth touch, or even sooner to build healthy habits.

 - Remind your child to pay attention to the back teeth; help them as needed.

 Oral hygiene for preteens

-As the permanent teeth start to come in, dental hygiene becomes more important in keeping the teeth and gums healthy.
+As the permanent teeth start to come in, dental hygiene for kids in Jackson, MS, 39216 becomes more important in keeping the teeth and gums healthy.
 The challenge is to keep preteens interested in their oral care.
 Here are some tips to keep them on track.